wasmerio/wasmer-js/packages/wasm-terminal/README.md

 ## Browser Compatibility

-For more simple Wasm modules, E.g [cowsay](https://wapm.io/package/cowsay), the Wasm terminal will should work on the latest version of all major browsers.
+For more simple Wasm modules, E.g [cowsay](https://wapm.io/package/cowsay), the Wasm terminal will work on the latest version of all major browsers.
 However, more complex Wasm modules may only work on browsers that support [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).
 Which was previously implemented in all major browsers, but was removed due to the [Meltdown and Spectre attacks](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#Browser_compatibility).
 Though, some major browsers have already started to re-enable this feature.
 The following cases that may be problemsome are:

 - Wasm modules that infinitely loop like [wasm-matrix](https://github.com/torch2424/wasm-matrix).
 They will block the main thread and freeze the browser.

-- Wasm modules that take in input from /dev/stdin such as [lolcat](https://wapm.io/package/lolcat).
+- Wasm modules that take in input from `/dev/stdin` such as [lolcat](https://wapm.io/package/lolcat).
 They will not take input from the shell. but instead, use [`window.prompt`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) to get input.
 Since `window.prompt` can pause the execution of javascript on the main thread for synchronous reads.

 ## Installation